morganrivers/ClockifyAutomation/README.md

 Edits:
-missing green gang call
-incorrect discussion filter
-timezone off by 3
-add in hours from phone
+seemingly missing green gang call on 6/6 in gcal_shortened, probably a repeating call problem timezone off for integrated model call add in hours from phone